Note from Jane: In 2014, I wrote and published the following article in Scratch magazine. It has been edited and updated for my site.

 A good rule of thumb for manufacturing cost: $1 per paperback and $2 per hardcover for offset printing of a black-and-white book at a standard trim, unless you have a very large print run.

-Freight costs must also be factored in; estimate about eight cents per unit, assuming domestic printing.
+Freight costs must also be factored in; estimate about ten cents per unit, assuming domestic printing.

 Some publishers apply overhead costs to their P&Ls—either specific dollar amounts or a corporately determined percentage that applies to all titles.
 These costs vary greatly, and may include costs for internal (staff) editorial and design, legal fees, and other infrastructure costs (expensive Manhattan rent, company parties in West Egg, etc.).